digitaltvguy/fswatch-Filesystem-Events-Watchfolder-Shell-Script/README.md

 # fswatch_watchfolder_script

-** A "file-system events" script built to avoid scanning a folder Using operating system specific filesystem events it also monitors for "growing files" before acting**
+** A "file-system events" script built to avoid scanning a folder Using operating system specific filesystem events it also monitors for "growing files" before triggering an action**

-It looks for to fswatch event names "Updated", "Renamed", "MovedTo" so files don't trigger until ready.
+It looks for to the event names "Updated", "Renamed", "MovedTo" so files don't trigger until ready.

 "Renamed" event accepts file moves into the watch folder